reportportal/client-dotnet/docs/Configuration.md

 ## Throttle requests
 Configure `Server:MaximumConnectionsNumber` property to set the maximum number of concurrent requests (default is `10`).

+## Batching log messages
+If your test produces a lot of log messages shortly, then they, most likely, will be sent as single http request. `Server:LogsBatchCapacity` says how many log messages can be combined as 1 request (default is `20`).

 ## Retry requests
 Set `Server:Retry:Strategy` property to `Exponential` (default) or `Linear` or `None`.